tinacms/tina.io/content/docs/tina-init-tutorial.md

 #### Update schema.ts

-lets update our schema.ts to include product listings.
+let's update our schema.ts to include product listings.
 We will do so by adding a "pages collection" with a product listing template.
 When adding to our existing blog collection it looks like this.
 We also need a place to store the authors in the file system.
-So lets create a folder `content/pages`.
+So let's create a folder `content/pages`.

 ```tsx,copy
 import { defineSchema } from "tina-graphql-gateway-cli";